yashpal2104/kro/CONTRIBUTING.md

 ## Code of Conduct

-This project has adopted the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).
+This project has adopted the [Kubernetes Community Code of Conduct](https://git.k8s.io/community/code-of-conduct.md)

 ## Security